Unmanic/unmanic/docs/CONTRIBUTING.md

 is handed over to the project owner.
 This extends upon paragraph 11 of the Terms & Conditions stipulated in the GPL v3.0

+All pull requests must be opened to merge into the staging branch.
+No pull requests will be merged into the master branch.

 All new python file contributions must contain the following header:

 ```